 Remuneration of the Board of Directors

-Based on the consent of the general meeting, it is assumed that the remuneration of Board members reflects the respective members’ responsibilities, expertise, time commitments and the complexities of the Group’s activities.
-In cases where Board members take on specific assignments for the Group, which are not taken on as part of their office, the other Board members must be notified immediately and if the transaction is of a substantial nature this will be explicitly stated in the notes to the consolidated accounts.
+Based on the consent of the General Meeting, it is assumed that the remuneration of Board members reflects the respective members’ responsibilities, expertise, time commitments and the complexities of the Company’s activities.
+In cases where Board members take on specific assignments for the Company, which are not taken on as part of their office, the other Board members must be notified immediately and, if the transaction is of a substantial nature, this will be explicitly stated in the notes to the consolidated accounts.
 Details of the remuneration of individual Board members are available in the notes to the consolidated accounts.

 Remuneration of executive personnel